kexin-yang/kexin-yang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 * I am currently a graduate student in HCI Lab, School of Computer Science in University of Waterloo.
-I am in the Teachable Robot Lab where I study how kids learn knowledge from interacting with and teaching humanoid robots.
+I am in Teachable Robot Lab, where I study how kids learn knowledge from interacting with and teaching humanoid robots.
 * I graduated from the School of Computer Sciences in Carnegie Mellon University, where I majored in Educational Technology and Applied Learning Sciences at Human-Computer Interaction Institute.
 * During my time in CMU, I was advised by Prof. [Carolyn Rose](http://www.cs.cmu.edu/~cprose/) from Langauge Technology Institute (LTI), Prof. [Vincent Aleven](https://hcii.cmu.edu/people/vincent-aleven) from HCII, Prof. [Joseph Jay Williams](http://www.josephjaywilliams.com) from Computer Science department, University of Toronto.
 I worked with the amazing Ph.D. students and post-docs in CMU HCII and LTI, including [Ken Holstein](https://kenholstein.myportfolio.com/), [Xu Wang](http://www.iamxuwang.com/), [Tomoshiro Nagashima](https://tomonag.org/) and [Shiyan Jiang](http://shiyanjiang.com/visual/).
 * I received my Bachelor's Degree in Beijing Normal University in English language literature, with a focus on language education.
 I have interned at [Knovva Academy](https://www.knovva.com) as an instructional designer, [Foreign Language Teaching and Research Press](http://en.fltrp.com) as a Digital Media Editor, and as a English Teacher at one of the top high schools in China, [Beijing 101 High School](https://en.wikipedia.org/wiki/Beijing_101_Middle_School).